JulianPL/polytonicgreek/README.md

 This project provides methods for converting betacode into proper polytonic greek letters and for basic string operations.

-## TODO

-Add packages for metric and maybe grammar

-Add functionality for the main package

-Remove the mess of the constants in polytonicchar.String()

-Add testcases

-Add examples

 ## polytonicchar

 This package provides the basic struct for polytonic greek letters: